 Staying on Their Feet All Day

 The optimal movement pattern for back health involves a healthy mix of laying, sitting, standing, walking, and exercise.
 Unfortunately, most of a nurses day involves solely standing and walking, with other forms of movements only coming during brief and infrequent breaks.
-Doing so puts unnatural strain on their back muscles and spines.
+Doing so puts an unnatural strain on their back muscles and spines.

 Nurses also do a fair amount of lifting.
 They generally transport two things.
-The first is medical supplies, which often need to be carried across long distances and up stairs.
+The first is medical supplies, which often need to be carried across long distances and upstairs.
 The second is the heaviest and most precious cargo of all: Patients.
 While transport specialists do the most intensive lifting, nurses often reposition heavy people and throw out their backs.

 The last direct strain that nurses encounter is violent patients.
 No matter how docile most people are, there will always be some that refuse medical attention.
 The cause is usually mental health issues.
-Nurses may have to help hold these people down to give them treatment, and risk a back issue caused by sudden movement.
+Nurses may have to help hold these people down to give them treatment and risk a back issue caused by sudden movement.

 Now, let’s move on to indirect factors.
 The first is fatigue, which puts nurses at risk of making mistakes.
 Those errors might be falling, lifting without proper form, or any other behavior that puts their physical health at risk.
 Being tired also comprises posture, which is essential in back health.
-Fatigued people tend to slouch when sitting and standing, and as a result, put strain on their backs.
+Fatigued people tend to slouch when sitting and standing, and as a result, put a strain on their backs.

 This factor seems a bit counter-intuitive, given that nurses are in the business of health.
 Still, almost 54% of them are overweight or obese, which is more than the general population.
 Excess weight has a variety of adverse outcomes associated with it, but one of them is back pain and frequent injuries.